Menu

 Advantages of Dyson Air Purifiers

-Dyson air purifiers feature “air multiplier technology” which is the same technology used in their fans.
+Dyson purifiers with a hoop at the top feature “air multiplier technology” which is the same technology used in Dyson fans.

 This "technology" involves forcing air through a small opening or slot around the hoop that's perched on top of the air purifier.